-For details, see "Customizing Image Characteristics" on pages 112-114.
+For details, see "Customizing Image Characteristics" on pages 110-112.

 - Press the <MENU> button to register the modified Picture Style.
-The Picture Style selection screen will then reappear. - The base Picture Style will be indicated on the right of [User Def. \].
+The Picture Style selection screen will then reappear. - The base Picture Style will be indicated on the right of [User Def. ]. - The name of the Picture Style having any modified settings (different from the default) registered under [User Def. ] will be displayed in blue.

-- If a Picture Style has already been registered under [User Def. \]. changing the base Picture Style in step 4 will nullify the parameter settings of the registered Picture Style. - If you execute [Clear all camera settings] (p.176), all the [User Def. \] settings will revert to the default.
+- If a Picture Style has already been registered under [User Def. ], changing the base Picture Style in step 4 will nullify the parameter settings of the registered Picture Style. - If you execute [Clear all camera settings] (p.164), all the [User Def. ] settings will revert to the default.
 Any Picture Style registered via EOS Utility (provided software) will have only its modified parameters reverted to the default setting.

-To shoot with a registered Picture Style, follow step 2 on page 81 to select [User Def. \] and then shoot.
+To shoot with a registered Picture Style, follow step 2 on page 79 to select [User Def. ] and then shoot.

-WB: Matching the Light Source \
+WB: Matching the Light Source